The Global Advantage

 During his time at MSU-B, he launched (with partners) the Rocky Mountain Language and Culture Institute and also started work as the Program Director for the International Studies Department at MSU-B. In 1997 he traveled to Japan, Korea, Egypt, and Kuwait to develop these programs for the university.

 In 1999 Jeff became the Headmaster of a private school in Florida, with an objective and purpose to internationalize the school curriculum.
 Two years later he became an active member on the board of directors of an education and missions non-profit, and then founded Global Travel Alliance in 2004.

 Jeff holds undergraduate and graduate degrees in Christian Theology, History, and Education.
 He has taught full-time at the elementary, secondary, and college levels.
 His 30+ years in the field of education have been strongly influenced by a devotion to cross-cultural education.
-Today, Global Travel Alliance specializes in class trips to Washington, D.C. and New York City, science expeditions to Costa Rica and Montana, student get-a-ways to Florida and cultural trips to Europe, and much more.
+Today, Global Travel Alliance specializes in class trips to Washington, D.C. and New York City, science expeditions to Costa Rica and Montana, historical and cultural trips to destinations worldwide, and much more.
 No matter your travel experience, his staff can develop a trip experience for you that is eye-opening and life-changing.

 Vice President of Educational Travel